Amruta Khanvilkar: Established actress (2022–present)

 In 2024, she took on multiple challenging roles across Hindi and Marathi cinema and streaming platforms.
-She starred in Video Cam Scam, a gripping crime thriller delving into cybercrime and sextortion, where she portrayed an ex-IT cell officer determined to uncover her husband's blackmailers, starring opposite Rajneesh Duggal.
-Both the series and her performance garnered praise from critics and audiences alike.
+She starred in Video Cam Scam, a gripping crime thriller delving into cybercrime and sextortion, where she portrayed an ex-IT cell officer determined to uncover her husband's blackmailers, starring Rajneesh Duggal.
+Both the series and her performance garnered praise.
 Next she also appeared in the Disney+ Hotstar action drama series Lootere, revolving around the intense narrative of a Ukrainian trading vessel hijacked by Somali pirates in international waters.
 Casts as the wife of a self-centered port president (played by Vivek Gomber), her character embarks on a journey to find her maid's missing son.
 Director Jai Mehta was deeply impressed by her audition, and he remarked, "I was blown away with her spot-on performance."
 She mentioned that filming the series in South Africa was tough because it involved many dangerous and risky situations.
 The series opened to universally positive reviews from critics and the audience.
 Saibal Chatterjee of NDTV hailed her as "terrific" and wrote, "The marital drama strand, bolstered by strong performances from Gomber and Khanvilkar, adds emotional depth to the plot," while Tushar Joshi of India Today noted, "Khanvilkar is in top form, and her scenes with Vivek are one of the highlights of the show."
 Additionally, she made a memorable appearance in the third season of the acclaimed Amazon miniseries Chacha Vidhayak Hain Humare.
-She portrays a media-savvy political rival opposite Chacha, her character, who persuades Zakir Khan's character to join her Aawaaz Party.
+She portrays a media-savvy political rival opposite Chacha, her character, who persuades Zakir Khan's character to join her Party.
 Critics praised her introduction to the series, noting her superb performance as Surekhaji.
 Her fourth series of the year, 36 Days, an ensemble crime thriller produced by BBC Studios and Applause Entertainment and adapted from the British series 35 Days.
-She played a Marathi girl with big dreams and lofty aspirations, striving to achieve them through a questionable side hustle, set in the luxurious backdrop of Goa, she starred opposite Sharib Hashmi.
+She played a Marathi girl with big dreams and lofty aspirations, striving to achieve them through a questionable side hustle, set in the luxurious backdrop of Goa, starred opposite Sharib Hashmi.
 Her performance was described as a "a refreshing touch of comedic relief amidst the tension" by Bollywood Helpline’s Ravi Sharma, while DNA's Riya Sharma remarked, "Khanvilkar and Hashmi are exceptional and quite convincing as a middle-class couple trying to adjust in a high-class society.
 Their emotions are what make them most relatable."